 - 4.4.2.1.3.
 DUCTILE IRON PIPE (DIP).
 Where it is impossible to maintain minimum cover over pipe, Ductile Iron Pipe with an especially resistant lining may be required.
 DIP shall be manufactured by American, Griffin, or U.S. Pipe in accordance with the latest revision of ANSI A21.51 and AWWA C151.
 For sanitary sewer application, DIP shall have ceramic epoxy lining, minimum thickness 40 mils, and shall be Protecto 401, as manufactured by Induron Protective Coatings.
-When field cutting or to repair damage to the lining you must use the repair kit for Protecto 401 as directed by the manufacturer. - 4.4.2.1.4.
+When field cutting or to repair damage to the lining you must use the repair kit for Protecto 401 as directed by the manufacturer. - 4.4.2.1.3.1.
+POLYETHYLENE ENCASEMENT.
+All ductile iron pipe and fittings will require polyethylene encasement sleeves and shall be 8-mil linear low-density (LLD) polyethylene encasement or 4-mil high-density cross-laminated (HDCL), polyethylene encasement material, inclusive of valves and fittings.
+The material shall be furnished and installed in accordance with ANSI/AWWA C-105/A21.5, using plastic tie straps or circumferential wraps of adhesive tape providing the pipe with a secure protective enclosure. - 4.4.2.1.4.
 REINFORCED CONCRETE PIPE.
 All reinforced concrete pipe shall be Class III, IV, or V in accordance with the latest edition of ASTM C 76, wall thickness "B" or "C" as per site conditions.
-Pipe shall be manufactured from Portland Cement and aggregate as specified herein. - 4.4.2.1.4.1.
+Pipe shall be manufactured from Portland cement and aggregate as specified herein. - 4.4.2.1.4.1.
 PORTLAND CEMENT.
-Portland Cement for manufacture of concrete pipe and fittings shall be Type I or Type III and shall conform to ASTM C 150.
-Upon request, the Contractor shall furnish manufacturer's certificate stating the type of cement used in the manufacture of the pipe furnished.
+Portland cement for manufacture of concrete pipe and fittings shall be Type I or Type III and shall conform to ASTM C 150.
+Upon request, the Contractor shall furnish manufacturer's certificate stating the type of cement used in the manufacture of the pipe furnished. - 4.4.2.1.4.2.

-- 4.4.2.1.4.2.
 AGGREGATE.
 Aggregate for manufacture of concrete pipe and fittings shall conform to ASTM C 33 except that the requirement for gradation shall not apply.
 Upon request, the Contractor shall furnish manufacturer's certificate stating the type of aggregate used in the manufacture of the pipe furnished. - 4.4.2.1.4.3.
 STEEL REINFORCEMENT.
 Steel reinforcement shall be in accordance with requirements of the applicable table in ASTM C 76.
 Reinforcement shall extend full into bell and spigot ends for pipes 36 inch and larger, and shall extend full into the bell of rubber gasket pipes 12 inch and larger.
 Elliptical reinforcement shall not be permitted.
 Longitudinal reinforcement shall be continuous, and all reinforcement shall have a minimum concrete cover of 1 inch. - 4.4.2.1.4.4.
 LIFT HOLES.
 Lift holes shall not be permitted for concrete sanitary sewer pipe. - 4.4.2.1.4.5.
 JOINTS.
 Concrete pipe shall be furnished with joints using either concrete bell and spigot or zinc coated steel bell and spigot rings, or rubber seal and rings (Anderson Seal or approved equal).

 All types of joints shall have a groove on the spigot for a rubber "O" ring gasket.
 Pipe joints using concrete bell and spigot or zinc coated steel bell and spigot rings shall conform to ASTM C 361 except that the gaskets shall be as specified hereinafter.
 Pipe joints using rubber gaskets shall conform to ASTM C 443 so that the joint will remain watertight for all soil types and groundwater conditions.
 The steel bell shall be welded to the longitudinal reinforcing, and a steel skirt (minimum 5.75 inches in length and fabricated from 16 gauge metal) shall be continuously welded to the inside face of the steel spigot ring and to the longitudinal reinforcement.